huajunz/learngit/readme.txt

-This is Huajunz's Git repository.
+Git is a distributed version control system.
 Git is free software.